Tropical Storm Beta to bring heavy rainfall to coastal Texas, Louisiana as it crawls ashore early this week

 The remnants of Paulette, meanwhile, could attempt to redevelop in the coming days southeast of the Azores.
 (If it were to do so, it would not receive a new name for technical reasons.)

-There is also Tropical Storm Wilfred, a struggling low-end tropical storm over the open tropical Atlantic that will probably weaken into a tropical storm depression by late Sunday.
+There is also Tropical Storm Wilfred, a struggling low-end storm over the open Atlantic that will probably weaken into a tropical storm depression by late Sunday.